I make potato salad all the time. My grandmother had a great recipe that she served on Thanksgiving and it is scrumptious.

 - 1 tbsp chopped fresh parsley

 - 1 tbsp chopped fresh chives

 - Place the potatoes into a saucepan, and fill with enough salted water to cover.

 - Bring to a boil, and cook for about 10 minutes, or until easily pierced with a fork.
 Drain, and set aside.

 - Sauté the bacon in a hot pan until browned and crispy, about 3 to 4 minutes.
 Remove the bacon to a plate lined with paper towels to drain.

-- Add the wine vinegar, water, mustard, sugar, salt and fresh ground pepper.
+- Add the wine vinegar, water, mustard, sugar, chives, salt and fresh ground pepper to the onions.
 Whisk the ingredients together.
-Simmer for 4 to 5 minutes, until mixture is reduced to about ⅔ cup.
+Simmer for 4 to 5 minutes, until mixture is reduced to about 2/3 cup.